We received inquiry and someone will shortly be in contact with you.

 Duration: 3 hours.

-*Entrance fee for the Duomo ranges from 6 to 9 euros per person.
-Children 6 and under are free, Children ages 6-18 may be eligible for discounts with valid ID.
+*Entrance fee for the Duomo ranges from 7 to 10 euros per person.
+Children 6 and under are charged 2 euro to skip the line.
 Entrance fees may vary depending on your interests and are to be paid directly on site.

 Important: Some churches may be closed during certain times on Sunday for services.